kavispires/tardedivertida/ONBOARD_GAME.md

 - Create a api file `api-requests.ts` for api calls for the game.
 - Create a `<game-name>.d.ts` for game specific types.
 - Create a `game-info.ts` for game info object.
-- Update `/games/index.ts` to include the new game.
 - Update `/pages/Game.tsx` to include the new Game Session.

 # Add cloud functions Adapter